 The BMI Foundation, in cooperation with the Woody Guthrie Center, annually awards up to $5,000 for scholarly research at the Woody Guthrie Archives.
 For more than a decade, the program has funded a variety of extensive research projects culminating in books, essays, lectures, curricula, public performances, artwork, and other classroom materials that illustrate Woody Guthrie’s lasting cultural impact.

-For more information and to apply, visit the BMI Foundation website.
+For more information, visit the BMI Foundation website.

-Learn more about all BMI Woody Guthrie Fellowship recipients.
+Learn more more about past BMI Woody Guthrie Fellowship recipients and their projects.